• Home

 Saints of God, I submit to you that when these Sons of God, fully mature with Christ fully formed in them, manifest on the world scene, and are revealed to the world, that they will be the 42nd generation of Matthew 1:17.

-Is this not a description of a generation of believers that reach perfection while on the Earth in physical bodies?
+Is this not a description of a generation of believers who reach perfection while on the Earth in physical bodies?
 And there will be such a generation.
-Actually, there has to be such a generation, in order for all that have gone before to be perfected.
+Actually, there has to be such a generation, in order for all who have gone before to be perfected.

 And these all [those mentioned in the preceding verses of this chapter], having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect.

-In God’s system of justice there has to be people that reach perfection in order for all others to be perfected.
+In God’s system of justice there has to be people who reach perfection in order for all others to be perfected.

 I was teaching this several years ago in a small meeting in Wilmington, NC.
 That night there were three Messianic Jews present, two women and a man.
 I had not seen them before nor have I seen them since.
 As I was speaking, one of the women was staring at me with her mouth literally hanging open.

-Not only will the 42nd generation enable all that have gone before and died without receiving the promise, which is perfection, to be perfected/saved/sanctified/completed, they will initiate the nations of this world becoming the Kingdom of our Lord, Jesus and His Christ, (Christ being the ekklesia, who are those called out of all generations/the revealed Sons of God) (see Revelation 11:15).
-(Ekklesia is a Greek word meaning called out ones.)
+Not only will the 42nd generation enable all who have gone before and died without receiving the promise, which is perfection, to be perfected/saved/sanctified/completed, they will initiate the nations of this world becoming the Kingdom of our Lord, Jesus and His Christ, the Ekklesia (the Greek word translated as Church, meaning those called out of all generations/the revealed Sons of God/the Remnant Bride of Christ) (see Revelation 11:15).

 And ultimately, they will usher in the restitution of all things (see Acts 3:21), perfecting all of God’s creation.
 In the Genesis account of creation, when God called order out of chaos, He established a type and shadow, a precursor or harbinger of what is about to take place on planet Earth in this new day (millennium/see 2 Peter 3:8) we have now crossed the threshold of.